quilaquedi/word-trail/README.md

 Create a vercel postgres db, using vercel docs, and connect to created vercel project.

 Pull vercel environment variables: `vercel env pull .env.development.local`

-Verify creating a table works: Navigate to `/api/create-pets-table` in the browser.